patrickgilsf/ide_qsys/readme.md

 ## Pull data from core (NEW)

-you can now pull data from core, and either print data to console, or stream to file:
+you can now pull data from core, and return to object, or stream to file:

 ```js
 deployment.retrieve(options)